Methadone Success Rate

 “Taking all costs and outcomes together, the authors’ preferred analysis suggests that the mean net benefit associated with structured treatment is positive.
 At the level of the individual, the probability that structured drug treatment is cost-effective is 81 per cent.”

 Specifically, the report showed that for every $1 that was spent on drug treatment, a total of $12 was saved.
 Unfortunately, there has always been difficulty in getting those addicted to opiates to become interested in the treatment options.
 As a result, the consequences have affected overall community safety and public health.
 In a study by the UCLA, it was noted that deaths due to violence, infections, and accidents, as well as many repeated incarcerations, could have been avoided had methadone been used in a more aggressive manner.

 Methadone treatment works.
-Several studies have demonstrated that the treatment, particularly on the long term, has fantastic positive effects.
+Several studies have demonstrated that the treatment, long term, has fantastic positive effects.
 It increases the quality of life of patients and rebuilds family relationships.
 Methadone also increases the possibility of becoming productive community members, saves the legal and public health system money.
 This type of treatment reduces criminality or risky behaviors.
 Unfortunately, those in the legislature, in particular, must still be educated on the fact that narcotic addictions are a medical condition that requires treatment rather than punishment.
 One way to achieve that is by demonstrating the effectiveness of methadone treatment, and by continuing to show that investing in treatment leads to considerable financial savings to the taxpayer.
 Perhaps then, a difference can finally be made.